Information Sources - Contents

 - Idealist An international project of Action without Borders, based in the US.
 You can search on various topics and by country, date of event.

-- About.com has a Non-Profit channel – plenty of stuff but very American.
+- The Balance (was About.com) has a Non-Profit channel – plenty of stuff but very American.

-- Management Help general library page has plenty of links to management articles of varying relevance and quality.
+- Management Help general library page has links to management articles of varying relevance and quality.

 - In Canada: nonprofit ‘supersite’ Charity Village, or Sector Source site from Imagine Canada.